 • Be prepared for any question in any round.
 One question can be from your resume and the very next question can be some coding question.

 • Know all the projects you have mentioned in your resume very well.

-I dedicate this article to My bestest friend Ayushi who helped me in my difficult time and always encouraged me to be optimistic in this trying time of pandemic.
+I dedicate this article to My best friend Ayushi who helped me in my difficult time and always encouraged me to be optimistic during this trying time of the pandemic.

 I would like to thank GeeksForGeeks and every single geek of this wonderful and so talented team.
 You guys rock.
 It is because of this forum(this website) guys like us dream to get our dream job.
 Every year so many students make their destiny so seriously, A very big Thanks to GeeksForGeeks for all this.